-Celebrate the rich colors, spicy scents, and delicious flavors of fall by throwing a party!
+Celebrate the rich colors, spicy scents, and delicious flavors of fall by throwing a harvest party!

 Visit a farmers market and look for apples and apple cider, squash, pumpkins, and other harvest-time goodies.
-Fix treats such as:
+Ask a grownup for help in the kitchen to fix treats such as:

 - Hot Apple Cider.
 Heat cider and add a pinch of cinnamon.